 Any gathering of people of faith will include prayer.
-Perhaps you will always use the prayers suggested in Sunday by Sunday or begin and end with a simple Our Father.
+Perhaps you will begin and end with a simple Our Father.
 Most likely prayers of intercession will become part of your response to your time together, or prayers of thanks.
 Remember, that when two or three are gathered, God is in our midst, together with us on our journey of faith.